pelithne/client-credentials-flow-with-APIM/README.md

 https://\<your APIM\>.azure-api.net/conference/speakers
 ````

 You can (once again) use Postman to send the request.
-You need to used the "GET" operation, and the access token needs to be added as a header, with the name ""Authorozation".
+You need to used the "GET" operation, and the access token needs to be added as a header, with the name "Authorization".
 It should look similar to the picture below:

 <p align="left">
   <img width="80%"  src="./media/api-request.png">